cdanielcadena/seminarios/README.md

     respond to the changing environmental, climatic and atmospheric conditions.

 ### Abril 4
-[Dr. Rachel Gallery](http://rachelgallery.arizona.edu/), Associate Professor.
+[Rachel Gallery](http://rachelgallery.arizona.edu/), Associate Professor.
 School of Natural Resources and the Environment, University of Arizona. **"Soil microbial responses to wildfires and climate warming: Scaling from microns to watersheds with microbiology and remote sensing tools"** Contacto: [Eloisa Lasso](mailto:e.lasso@uniandes.edu.co).

     The biogeography, ecology, and physiology of microorganisms in soils, their responses to disturbance, and their interactions with plants are the root cause of uncertainty surrounding ecosystem responses to our changing